davidbolin/ngme2/README.md

 # The `ngme2` Package

-`ngme2` is an R package used for working with non-gaussian mixed effects models.
+`ngme2` is an R package used for working with linear non-gaussian mixed effects models.
 See

 [davidbolin.github.io/ngme2/](https://davidbolin.github.io/ngme2/)